Bowel cancer screening

 There are separate bowel screening programmes for the different countries in the UK.

-In England, you receive a bowel cancer screening kit if you're aged between 60 and 74 years.
-Some people may now receive a test before they turn 60.
+In England, you receive a bowel cancer screening kit if you're aged between 54 and 74 years.
+Some people may now receive a test if they are over 50.
 This is because NHS England is gradually expanding this programme to also invite people aged between 50 and 59.

-People aged over 74, can request a screening kit every 2 years by contacting the bowel cancer screening programme on 0800 707 6060.
+People aged 75 and over can request a screening kit every 2 years by contacting the bowel cancer screening programme on 0800 707 6060.

 You can watch a short video about how to do your bowel cancer screening test on the test section below.